-• Remind children that every time they are online, wherever that might be, they should use their rules to guide them and stay safe
+• Congratulate the children for reviewing and editing their very important online safety rules.
+Remind them that every time they are online, wherever that might be, they should use their rules to guide them to stay safe and always be kind and respectful.

-4 Taking it further
+Taking it further

-- Ask the children to take their online safety guide home and share it with their family.
-They should place it somewhere where everybody can see it so the whole family can remember to stay safe online. - Ask the children how they might use their expertise to advise children in younger year groups when they face an online safety issue.
+- Ask the children to take their online safety rules home and review them with their family.
+Encourage parents to place the rules somewhere where everybody can see them so the whole family can remember to stay safe online. - Ask children to create a short comic strip to explore how one of the Year 3 online safety rules could help to keep them safe.